digital-codes/cdl_funding_scraper/README.md

 **[Link to csv data](https://foerderdatenbankdump.fra1.cdn.digitaloceanspaces.com/data/csv_data.zip)** (does not include all available columns and list and struct data was converted to string)

 - The Crawler runs following cron syntax: `0 2 */2 * *`.
-First run occured on Mar 19.
+First run occured on Jun 19 25.
 - The data includes programs currently available on the website, but also deleted programs.

 **[Live notebook with some descriptive stats](https://correlaid.github.io/cdl_funding_crawler/)** (updated weekly)